krbrez/machine_learning_kaggle_proj/README.md

 # Final Project CS-4342

-This is the README Documentation of the final project for group X
+This is the README Documentation of the final project for group 17

 ## Installation